-Yesterday, we heard a fantastic message on relationships by our Pastor, Jeff Kapusta at Lifepoint Church where we worship regularly.
+Last year at this time, we heard a fantastic message on relationships by our Pastor, Jeff Kapusta at Lifepoint Church.
 He covered it all.
 Those dating, those not dating, & those of us that are married.
 I sure learned some things.
 He talked about those things we do in the beginning that we cease doing in time.
-Jeff still opens the car door for his wife 99% of the time after eighteen years of marriage.
+Jeff still opens the car door for his wife 99% of the time after nineteen years of marriage.

 Jeff talked about standards & he had a list of things that were really right on target.
 One of my favorite things he said that I have said countless times.
 Listen to your friends.
 The word friend is sacred to me.
 There is a huge difference between a friend & an acquaintance.
 A real friend is not only there for you at three a.m. but they want you to be happy.
 They are not petty or envious of your success.
 They are empathetic with you in your failures.
 If they are not these things you need new friends.